-Soil Injection for Foundations in Houston
+Soil Injection in Houston

 Clay soils are some of the most problematic in terms of foundation problems.
 This is because they are able to absorb a significant amount of water.
 This leads the soil to expand when moisture is present and contract when the soils dry out.
 The expansion and contraction cycle can be very damaging to a concrete foundation.